Tkachenko-School/awesome-js-essentials/courses/part2/article8.md

   }
 }
 ```

-> Try it out on [repl.it](https://repl.it/@arccoza/Javascript-Callable-Object-using-bind)
+Try it our locally.

 Because we’re inheriting from [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) we can create dynamic functions from strings, using [super](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super) in our constructor.

  So the string we pass to `super` will be the body of our function.
 We want that function to be able to access its own object and call a method `_call`, passing on its arguments.
   We do this using [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind).

 The bind method will allow us to set the `this` context of a function to whatever we want,
 by wrapping that function in a transparent bound function.

 So we bind the function to itself with `this.bind(this)`.

 Now our callable object has a reference to itself,
 except the object we return from our constructor, returned by `this.bind`, is a wrapped version of our original object.

 So all our properties will be attached to that, new, wrapped function object,
 and our function has a reference to the old  object passed to `bind`.

 The easy solution to this is to attach a reference to the new wrapped object on the old object as `_bound`.

 And the body of our function, in the string passed to `super`, simply calls `_call` using the `this._bound` reference.

 **Pros**